AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 # **Fine Tuning and Higher resolution** -

 Typically transformers are pre trained on a large dataset and fine tuned to downstream tasks.
-So in this normally a pretrained prediction head is removed and a zero intialized feed forward layers of size D*K are attached in place of pretrained prediction head.
-D is the output shape of the previous transformer Where k is the number of output classes.
+So in this, normally a pretrained prediction head is removed and a zero intialized feed forward layers of size D*K are attached in place of pretrained prediction head.
+D is the output shape of the previous transformer feature map Where k is the number of output classes.
 It is observed that it is better to fine tune at higher resolution than pretraining.
 When the images of higher resolution are fed and the patch size is kept same, it will result in large receptive sequence length.
 Transformer can process any sequence lengths however, the pre-trained positional embedding will make no sense now.
 So to deal with this 2D interpolation is used of the positional embeddings according to their location in the original image.
 Resolution adjustment and patch extraction are the only two points where the inductive bias about the images are manually injected into Vision Transformers.

 # **Experiments Done**-